-The assets of the Corporation consist primarily of cash and investments, accounts receivable, short and long-term prepaid gas supplies, derivative instruments, costs recoverable from future billings under the natural gas supply contracts between the Corporation and its Members and Project Participants and regulatory assets, which represents unamortized debt expense relating to the gas projects.
+The assets of the Corporation consist primarily of cash and investments, accounts receivable, short and long-term prepaid gas supplies, derivative instruments, costs recoverable from future billings under the natural gas supply contracts between the Corporation and its Members and Project Participants, capital assets, and regulatory assets, which represents unamortized debt expense relating to the gas projects.
 Deferred outflows consist of the accumulated increase in the fair value of the gas price swaps entered into by the Corporation at the request of its Members and Project Participants to hedge cash flows.
-Total assets and deferred outflows were \$3,796,270,190 and \$3,597,346,966 as of March 31, 2020 and 2019 respectively.
+Total assets and deferred outflows were \$3,369,294,826 and \$3,796,270,190 as of March 31, 2021 and 2020, respectively.

 The liabilities of the Corporation consist primarily of the current and long-term portions of the bonds issued to finance the Corporation's prepaid gas supplies, accounts payable and accrued interest payable on the long-term debt.
 Deferred inflows consist of the accumulated increase in the fair value of the gas price swaps related to the Corporation's prepaid gas supply.
-Principal paid on bonds during 2020 and 2019 was \$171,125,000 and \$183,435,000 respectively.
-Total liabilities, deferred inflows, and net position were \$3,796,270,190 and \$3,597,346,966 as of March 31, 2020 and 2019 respectively.
+Principal paid on bonds during 2021 and 2020 was \$151,055,000 and \$171,125,000 respectively.
+Total liabilities, deferred inflows, and net position were \$3,369,294,826 and \$3,796,270,190 as of March 31, 2021 and 2020, respectively.

-The \$199 million increase in total assets and deferred outflows and total liabilities and deferred inflows in fiscal year 2020 was primarily attributable to changes in the derivative instrument commodity swaps associated with the Corporation's gas projects.
+The \$427 million decrease in total assets and deferred outflows and total liabilities and deferred inflows in fiscal year 2021 was primarily attributable to changes in the derivative instrument commodity swaps associated with the Corporation's gas projects.

-Current unrestricted assets increased \$1.3 million.
-There was a \$.3 million increase in cash, a \$.7 million increase in accounts receivable, and \$.3 million increase in other current assets.
+Current unrestricted assets increased \$2.3 million.
+There was a \$2.3 million increase in accounts receivable.

-Current restricted assets decreased \$30.6 million.
-There was a \$13.2 million decrease in cash due to changes in scheduled debt service requirements for the bond issues.
-There was a \$4 million decrease in customer accounts receivable due to changes in gas prices and volumes at the end of the period.
-There was a \$3.2 million increase in other accounts receivable, which is the commodity swaps associated with the bond transactions, also due to changes in gas prices and volumes at the end of the period.
-There was a \$16.6 million decrease in current prepaid gas supplies due to planned changes in the delivery schedules.
+Current restricted assets decreased \$15.8 million.
+There was a \$7.1 million decrease in cash due to changes in scheduled debt service requirements for the bond issues.
+There was a \$3.6 million increase in customer accounts receivable due to changes in gas prices and volumes at the end of the period.
+There was a \$6.1 million decrease in other accounts receivable, which is the commodity swaps associated with the bond transactions, also due to changes in gas prices and volumes at the end of the period.
+There was a \$6.2 million decrease in current prepaid gas supplies due to planned changes in the delivery schedules.

-Noncurrent unrestricted assets increased \$.3 million.
-There was a \$.3 million increase in other noncurrent assets.
+Noncurrent unrestricted assets increased \$1.5 million.
+There was a \$.8 million increase in derivative instruments.
+There was a \$.7 million increase in capital assets.

-Noncurrent restricted assets increased \$226 million.
-There was a \$149 million decrease in long-term prepaid gas supplies.
-2006, 2017 and 2018 project prepaid gas supplies were reclassified to current for delivery in fiscal year 2021.
-There was an increase in derivative instruments of \$393 million.
-The total notional amount relating to all project commodity swaps which are presented at fair value was reduced as a result of current operations, however due to lower gas prices at the end of the period, the value increased.
-The 2006, 2017 and 2018 projects delivery periods end in December 2026, March 2048, and September 2049, respectively.
-There was a \$15 million decrease in costs recoverable from future billings.
-Costs recoverable from future billings of the 2006 project decreased during the period and costs recoverable from future billings of the 2018 projects increased during the period.
-There was a \$3 million decrease in the Corporation's regulatory asset representing unamortized debt expense relating to the 2006, 2017 and 2018 projects descent during the period.
-There was a \$3 million decrease in the Corporation's regulatory asset representing unamortized debt expense relating to the 2006, 2017 and 2018 projects descent during the period.
+Noncurrent restricted assets decreased \$413 million.
+There was a \$143 million decrease in long-term prepaid gas supplies.
+2006, 2017, and 2018 project prepaid gas supplies were reclassified to current for delivery in fiscal year 2022.
+There was a decrease in derivative instruments of \$255 million.
+The total notional amount relating to all project commodity swaps which are presented at fair value was reduced as a result of current operations, and due to higher gas prices at the end of the period, the value decreased.

+The 2006, 2017, and 2018 projects delivery periods end in December 2026, March 2048, and September 2049, respectively.
+There was a \$12 million decrease in costs recoverable from future billings.
+Costs recoverable from future billings of the 2006 project decreased during the period and costs recoverable from future billings of the 2017 and 2018 projects increased during the period.
+There was a \$3 million decrease in the Corporation's regulatory asset representing unamortized debt expense relating to the 2006, 2017, and 2018 projects due to current operations.